msali001/movie_buff/README.md

 HOW TO RUN:
-In case of using the kaggle kernel: recommender1.ipynb, recommender2.ipynb
+In case of using the kaggle kernel: recommender_main.ipynb
 Here data set can be loaded as default.
-Both types of recommendations is done as a separate interactive python notebook.
+Recommendations are done on an interactive python notebook.

 In case of running in CPU(Enough computational power needed)(Recommended): recommender.py